Livia Smith, 32, was found dead approximately one block from her east Nashville home.

 NASHVILLE, Tenn. -

-Metro Police are investigating the death of an east Nashville woman found lying in the roadway of Barclay Drive Wednesday morning.
+Metro police are investigating the death of a woman found lying in an east Nashville road Wednesday morning.

-She was found less than a block from her home with her belongings strewn about the road.
-She suffered a head injury and abrasions to her hands and knees.
+Her belongings were strewn about the road and she had suffered a head injury and abrasions to her hands and knees.

 Due to her location and the narrow roadway, police are investigating several potential causes.